Clearlingo Editing and Proofreading

 Picture

 Italic font was first used in presses in Italy the 1500s and was designed to replicate the handwritten manuscripts of the time.
-Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman type.
+Italic font was used differentiate informal manuscripts created for leisure reading from formal manuscripts, which used Roman font.
 It wasn’t until the sixteenth century that italic font was used for emphasis.

 When to use italics